kraenhansen/wasm-io-2025-talk/pages/why-react-native.md

 -->

 <!--
-One part of React Native is React:
+One part of "React Native" is React:

-As it's built around the most popular framework for building reactive UIs.
+It's built around the most popular framework for building reactive UIs.
+Enabling a delightful user experience with a native look and feel.
 -->

 ---